 Adding research outputs to Pure

-How to add your research outputs to Pure, a prerequisite for displaying them in Opus and on your departmental webpage.
+How to add your research outputs to Pure, the University’s research management system and institutional repository.

 Research outputs you should add